 Democratically elected members and staff make up local government and, in partnership with communities, manage more than $73 billion worth of community infrastructure and assets.

-Victorian local government has an annual spend of $7.6 billion.
+Victorian local government has annual revenue of $7.6 billion.
 It has 42,500 employees and provides more than 100 different services to people who live, work and visit the local council area.

 Each council varies in size, population, rate base and resources, but all must operate in accordance with the Local Government Act 1989.